By Bo Hanson – 4x Olympian, Coaching Consultant & Director of Athlete Assessments

 At some stage, most of us associated with sport must come to terms with a performance which leaves us, at best, feeling emotionally drained.
 The significance of the event where the performance took place also has an important impact.
 At worst we may feel completely devastated by the material outcome of our sub-par performance.
 The quality that defines many champions is their ability to manage disappointment and to successfully recover to once again be in a position where they can produce their best, and be proud of a 100% performance, even if this means performing in another chapter in their life beyond sport.

-Written for athletes and coaches, this article explores the emotional aspect of a poor performance and result which occurs at the most important time of the season (for example the World Championships or Finals).
-Poor performances which occur during the season are a completely different situation, as you and the team have the opportunity to ‘live again’ the following week or the next upcoming race or game.
+Written for athletes and Coaches, this article explores the emotional aspect of a poor performance and result which occurs at the most important time of the season (for example the World Championships or Finals).

-Most athletes and coaches I have worked with who compete on a global stage at the highest possible level, see their ‘job’ as more than just work which delivers material income.
+Most athletes and Coaches I have worked with who compete on a global stage at the highest possible level see their ‘job’ as more than just work which delivers material income.
 These people, who aspire to be consistently at their best, understand that being 0.05% less than their potential capability means a non-winning outcome.
 They therefore devote more than just time and energy to ensure their performance is up to their personal standards.
 These people give their whole self to the cause of creating an exceptional performance.
 Giving of your whole self is a complete investment of all you have to give.
-Those in sport at this level, know exactly what I am referring to here.
-Those who have never competed at the highest level in something may not grasp what I am talking about.
+Those in sport at this level know exactly what I am referring to here.
 I have worked with employees in business organisations who believe a 70% effort investment is enough for success over their peers.
 Athletes at the highest possible level often believe only a 100% investment of energy results in success over their peers (and the greatest possible outcome).

-The level of emotion attached to whether you win or not, is directly proportional to the investment of yourself.
-Naturally when an athlete or coach invests their entire self into their sport, a poor end of season performance equates to a massive feeling of ‘loss’.
-I recall this feeling well on the times I did not perform to my set standards.
-It equates to a ‘lost’ opportunity, one which I would never have the opportunity for again.
-When retirement coincides with a poor end of career performance, a loss of this magnitude can also parallel with a death of a life once lived.
+The level of emotion attached to whether you win or not is directly proportional to the investment of yourself.
+Naturally when an athlete or Coach invests their entire self into their sport, a poor end of season performance equates to a massive feeling of ‘loss’.
+It equates to a ‘lost’ opportunity, one which you would never have the opportunity for again.
 It’s dealing with never again being able to play or race at pinnacle events such as the Olympics or Grand Finals and this can often be the most challenging concept to deal with.
 I know it was for me.

 Emotional Stages of Loss